vfarcic/devops26/manuscript/17-progressive-delivery.md

 ## Using Recreate Strategy With Standard Kubernetes Deployments

-*A long time ago in a galaxy far, far away...* most of the applications were deployed with what today we call the *recreate* strategy.
+*A long time ago in a galaxy far, far away,* most of the applications were deployed with what today we call the *recreate* strategy.
 We'll discuss it shortly.
 For now, we'll focus on implementing it and observing the outcome.

 By default, Kubernetes Deployments use the `RollingUpdate` strategy.
 If we do not specify any, that's the one that is implied.
 We'll get to that one later.
 For now, what we need to do is ad the `strategy` into the `deployment.yaml` file that defines the Deployment.